affinitydb/doc/mvSQL reference.md

 2. Commas (,) are used in some syntactical constructs, to separate the elements of a list.
 3. The semicolon (;) terminates an SQL command.
 It cannot appear anywhere within a command, except within a string constant or quoted identifier.
 4. The asterisk (\*) is used in some contexts to denote all values of a property or all properties of a PIN or composite value.
 It also has a special meaning when used as the argument of an aggregate function, namely that the aggregate does not require any explicit parameter.

+### Path Expressions
+Path expressions are extensions which is not found in SQL, they are introduced into mvSQL for serveral reasons:

+First, path expressions define navigation paths through the relationships in the abstract schema.
+These path definitions affect both the scope and the results of a query.
+Path expression in mvSQL can support several navigation ways:

+1. Property of a CLASS, e.g. PINs in class "cls1" has property "prop1", then we can fetch the value of "prop1" for each PINs in this class as: "cls1.prop1".
+2. Sub-struct, e.g. The PIN "pin1" has a property name called "employee", and the property "employee" has a sub-property called "name", then we can fetch the value of the sub-property "name" of that PIN as: "pin1.employ.name"
+3. Deference, e.g. The "pin1" has a property name called "emp_ref", and it value is a PIN reference to "pin2" which has a property named "name", then we can fetch the value of the "pin2.name" as: "pin1.emp_ref.name"

+These ways nagivations can be combined in any places.

+Second, in order to support more complex graph query, mvStore can support regular expression for property description.
+There are serveral formats:

+Format			Description
+---------		-----------
+{value}			Navigate property for "value" times.
+E.g. prop1[3] means "prop1.prop1.prop1".
+{min, max}		The navigate orpperty times is from minimum "min" ti naximun "max".
+{*} 			Equal to {0, infinity}
+{?}				{0, 1}
+{+}				{1, infinity}

+Third, predicate (i.e. WHERE clause in SQL) can be embedded into path expression directly.
+E.g. pin1.emp_ref[name='Jack' AND EXISTS(age)] is to navigate to emp_ref if  emp_ref.name='Jack' and emp_ref.age IS NOT NULL.
+At sign (@) can be used here to denote the PIN ID which is processing.

+Path expressions are important constructs in the syntax of the query language, they can appear in any of the main clauses of a query (SELECT, DELETE, HAVING, UPDATE, WHERE, FROM, GROUP BY, ORDER BY).

 ### Value Expressions
 Value expressions are expressions which can be executed and return a value.
 Unlike relational databases, mvStore doesn't support table expressions (where the returned result is a table).